The Best Air Purifier for Pet Dander (What We Run in Our Home)

 How It Fits the Home

-The TP07 is a tall, narrow tower — it takes up almost no floor space but has real presence in a room.
+The Dyson PC1 is a tall, narrow tower.
+It takes up almost no floor space but has real presence in a room.
 It doesn't look like an air purifier in the clinical, medical-equipment sense.
 It looks like a well-designed Dyson product.
 Ours lives in the corner of the bedroom and genuinely disappears into the room.

 We run it continuously on a low auto setting during the day and drop it to night mode when we sleep.
 Night mode dims the display and keeps it near-silent.
 It's not something you notice, which is the point.
 The goal isn't a home that smells like an air freshener.
 It's a home that just smells like nothing.
 Clean, neutral, calm.